Pikalex04/AnarchyDumper.py/README.md

 Well, that is the reason of life of AnarchyDumper.
 *Honestly, it has been a life saviour to me.*

+## Usage

+**First of all you need a Discord account that will run AnarchyDumper.** The program accesses to the channels you want to dump by logging into an account that can see these channels.
+And you need the token for that account.
+It works with both normal users and bots, however pay attention that injecting those kind of things into your own user account is against Discord's Terms of Service.
+As such, if you get caught using it...
+Well, most likely your account is going to be deleted.
+So pay attention if you're too lazy to use a bot!

+If you are using the release, run `run.exe` after you completed the installation you can find below.

+Instead if you downloaded the source code, you need to install [`Python`](https://www.python.org/downloads/) and [`discord.py`](https://github.com/Rapptz/discord.py) before running the AnarchyDumper.
+The installation process then is pretty much the same.

 ## Installation

 **First!** Select the version you want from the last release.